Welcome to today's edition of the Rush 24-7 podcast.

 What is that?

-A Brazier.
+A brazier?

 What's breastfeeding support?

-Don't your mother, what would you think of the if if you're on WIC and you need breastfeeding support?
+Your mother, what would you think of the—if you're on WIC and you need breastfeeding support, what would you ask for?

-Oh, it's it's oh, it's training in how to do it.
+What would you—oh, it's—oh, it's training in how to do it.

-I guess breastfeeding support.
+I guess that means breastfeeding support.

-No, there's more, you can't, it's not just that simple, Mr. Snerdley.
+It's not just that simple, Mr. Snerdley.

 You don't just hold the baby up to the breast and then it feeds.

-That's not apparently it's much more complicated than that because these women need breastfeeding support from WIC.
+That's not, apparently, it's much more complicated than that because these women need breastfeeding support from WIC.

 Doesn't sound like they got a budget problem to me.